Pesto Deviled Eggs

 Low Carb Pesto Deviled Eggs

 yummmm keto pesto deviled eggs Plain ol’ deviled eggs are great as they are, but sometimes…I like to kick things up.
-In this recipe, I turned ordinary deviled eggs into an italian version by adding creamy pesto.
+In this recipe, I turned ordinary deviled eggs into an Italian version by adding creamy pesto.
 Pesto deviled eggs are rich with flavor and make the perfect hors d’oeuvre for a dinner party or potluck.

 How To Make Hard Boiled Eggs In The Air Fryer